keyurbhogayata/Jack_Thief/README.md

 here, T denotes Type of cards like S = Spade, C = Club, D = Diamond, H = Heart N denotes number of corresponding card like 1,2,..,J,Q,K.

 We have to provide how many players are going to play and their name.
-Then in the final it will tell that which person is Jack Thief.
+At the final it will tell that which person is Jack Thief.